-Many people believe that employee relations is synonymous with industrial relations and Trade Unions, and may feel that this is less relevant in the modern world.
+A: Many people believe that employee relations are synonymous with industrial relations and Trade Unions, and may feel that this is less relevant in the modern world.
 Yet good employee relations is critical to business performance so that we can achieve strategy through people.
 HR professionals need to be able to relate to employees both individually and when represented, managing the relationship through the times when employees support what the organization is doing and times when they do not.

-2. How should HR practitioners manage grievances?
+Q: How should HR practitioners manage grievances?

-3. In a world with fewer Trade Unions how does negotiation work?
+Q: In a world with fewer Trade Unions how does negotiation work?

-Nothing that an organization achieves is done without people, and poor employee relations can cost the business a great deal.
+A: Nothing that an organization achieves is done without people, and poor employee relations can cost the business a great deal.
 I wanted to support HR professionals to get the best out of people, to be confident in their dealings with employees and representatives and to be seen as exemplary professionals.
-I have been supporting HR professionals to develop their skills and knowledge in this for many years, and believe that this is an area where we can add value to business.
+I have been supporting HR professionals to develop their skills and knowledge in this for many years, and believe that this is an area where we can add value to businesses.